suodrazah/docker_swarm/README.md

 ```

 ## [Extension](https://github.com/suodrazah/docker_swarm/tree/main/stacks) (i.e. add self hosted software):
-* Read the comments at the top of the stack you wish to deploy
+* Check the stack Readme.md or header comments
 * Create a new stack in Portainer:
    * `Portainer`
    * `Stacks`
    * `Add Stack`
    * `Name` - e.g. client1-ignition
    * `Web editor` - copy contents of stack.yml file
-   * `Environment variables` - as described by the stack header comments, including other instructions.
+   * `Environment variables` - as described by the stack Readme.md

 ## Add Nodes
 * Specific subdomain (e.g. worker1.example.com) shall be configured to point at the new node public IP.
 Note this subdomain for entry as the node domain when requested upon execution of the script.
 You can use private IPs instead if so desired.